Rajas2002/Rajas2002/README.md

 - 👋 Hi, I’m @Rajas2002
 - 👀 I’m interested in DevOps and new Technology
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Js, Dom Manulpulation
-- 💞️ I’m looking to collaborate on ....
+- 💞️ I’m looking to collaborate on Python, js
 - 📫 How to reach me rajasbhagatkar@gmail.com

 <!---